 This is not only an abundance of caution revolving around speculation that the violence may later be redirected at the child.
 There is also a large concern from the courts that children who are in the presence of abuse will grow up to become abusers themselves.

-How Does Domestic Violence Affect Custody?
+How does Domestic Violence Affect Custody?

 - Ordering supervised visitation